github-education-resources/classroom/README.md

 ```

 ### Setup Classroom for GitHub

+If you are using Linux, configure PostgreSQL :

+* Edit `/etc/postgresql/9.3/main/postgresql.conf` and uncomment `#unix_socket_permissions = 0777`
+* Create a user and give him the rights to create a database : `su postgres -s /bin/bash -c "psql -c 'CREATE USER classroom_user; ALTER USER classroom_user CREATEDB'"` (Change `classroom_user` to the username that will run the classroom server)

-Once bundler is installed go ahead and run the `setup` script
+Once bundler is installed (and PostgreSQL correctly configured for Linux users) go ahead and run the `setup` script :

 ```
 script/setup
 ```